TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Select/Properties/DisableNonMatchingValueElement.rst

 disableNoMatchingValueElement
 =============================

+.. confval:: disableNoMatchingValueElement

+   :type: boolean
-   :type: boolean   :Scope: Display
+   :Scope: Display

-:aspect:`RenderType`
-   all
+   :RenderType: all

    If set, then no element is inserted if the current value does not match any of the existing elements.
 A corresponding options is also found in Page TSconfig.